 While at Oktoberfest, we were explaining to some German guys there how much fun we were having back at the Stoke campgrounds.
 They were staying at a hotel and were considering leaving their room to join the party back at the Stoke Travel campgrounds.
 We kept in touch with them after Oktoberfest and they messaged us to let us know they stayed with Stoke Travel the next year and had the best time ever.

 And for added value staying with Stoke, if you’re going to stay in Munich for at least four nights anyways, then be sure to book the Ultimate Oktoberfest Adventure option.
-It still comes out to €65 per night, but they also throw in freebies like a free boozy bike tour of Munich, lunch vouchers for every day, and 10% off swag like traditional German outfits.
+Not only will you save €40 on accommodation, they also throw in freebies like a free boozy bike tour of Munich.
 (Of course, there’s still the unlimited free beer too, when entering ROAMING during the check-out process.)

 How to Maximize Your Time & Money if Staying at Stoke All-Inclusive Camping

 Getting from the campgrounds to Oktoberfest using public transportation is easy.
 Since the Stoke campground is located within the Inner District, the cheapest public transit ticket will cover you from the campgrounds to Oktoberfest.
-Team up and get a group (5 people) transit ticket to get to Oktoberfest and back, which works out to about €3 per person each day.
+Team up and get a group (5 people) transit ticket to get to Oktoberfest and back, which works out to €3.40 per person each day.
 There are Stoke Travel “guides” that can show you how to do this and help you make your way to the Oktoberfest grounds.
 Yet you don’t need any directions.
 Just follow a drunken guy in lederhosen.
 He knows.

 To maximize your value and time, we’d recommend eating a good breakfast at camp and starting your day of beer-drinking there.
-Beers will be free for you at camp and they start flowing early there, so go ahead and take advantage of that before you’re paying €14 per beer at Oktoberfest.
+Beers will be free for you at camp and they start flowing early at the Stoke campgrounds, so go ahead and take advantage of that before you’re paying €15 per beer at Oktoberfest.

 Check out Stoke’s Oktoberfest page – Stoke Travel Oktoberfest Packages – for full details and to check if they still have availability.